syncfusion/ej2-angular-docs/src/grid/pager/getting-started.md

 ## Adding Pager component

-Modify the template in [src/app/app.component.ts] file to render the pager component.
+Modify the template in [src/app/app.component.ts] file to render the Angular pager component.
 Add the Angular pager by using `<ejs-pager>` selector in template section of the app.component.ts file.

 ```typescript
 import { Component, OnInit } from '@angular/core';